bluealloy/revm/documentation/src/crates/revm/journaled_state.md

 The rationale behind [EIP-161](https://eips.ethereum.org/EIPS/eip-161) is to optimize the Ethereum state management by getting rid of unnecessary data.
 Prior to this change, it was possible for the state trie to become bloated with empty accounts.
 This bloating resulted in increased storage requirements and slower processing times for Ethereum nodes.

 By removing these empty accounts, the size of the state trie can be reduced, leading to improvements in the performance of Ethereum nodes.
-Additionally, the changes regarding the gas costs for `CALL` and `SUICIDE` operations add a new level of nuance to the Ethereum gas model, further optimizing transaction processing.
+Additionally, the changes regarding the gas costs for `CALL` and `SELFDESTRUCT` operations add a new level of nuance to the Ethereum gas model, further optimizing transaction processing.

 [EIP-161](https://eips.ethereum.org/EIPS/eip-161) has a significant impact on the state management of Ethereum, and thus is highly relevant to the JournaledState module of the revm crate.
 The operations defined in this module, such as loading accounts, self-destructing accounts, and changing storage, must all conform to the rules defined in [EIP-161](https://eips.ethereum.org/EIPS/eip-161).